siddheshgunjal/TF-Image-Classifier-API/README.md

 ## Usage :gear:
 ### Download training images for your task
+To download training images for your classes you can utilise the python script from this [gist][img-scrape-gist].
+Procedure to use it is as below:
 * Download chrome driver for your system from this link: [chromedriver][chrome-driver]
-* Open `img_scrapper.py` and add path to chromedriver at `line 11` or just uncomment the path for already included chromedriver for linux/windows.
+* Open python script and add path to chromedriver at `line 11` or just uncomment the path for already included chromedriver for linux/windows.
 * Run scrapper with `python img_scrapper.py` in terminal.
 * Enter the search term (For example: Tiger)
 * Enter the number of images to download (For example: 50)